mirage/mirage-www/src/tmpl/wiki/hello-world.md

 More documentation is available at [the `Mirage` module documentation for generic_kv_ro](http://mirage.github.io/mirage/mirage/Mirage/index.html#val-generic_kv_ro).

 Let's try a few different kinds of key-value implementations.
 First, we'll build a Unix version.
-If we don't specify which kind of `kv_ro` we want, we'll get a `crunch` implementation, the contents of which we can see at `static1.ml`:
+If we don't specify which kind of `kv_ro` we want, we'll get a `crunch` implementation, the contents of which we can see at `_build/default/static_t.ml`, the file being generated by `dune` rules described in `dune.build`:

 ```
 $ cd device-usage/kv_ro
 $ mirage configure -t unix
 $ make depend
 $ make
-$ less static1.ml # the generated filesystem
+$ less _build/default/static_t.ml # the generated filesystem
-$ ./kv_ro
+$ dist/kv_ro
 ```

 We can use the `direct` implementation with the Unix target as well: